AndrewJGroves/DataSciencePortfolio/README.md

 ### Classification
 **Explainations Included - Titanic Survial**
 Classification project on titanic survial rate with explainations included
+**pokemonClassification**
+Using a pokemon dataset to classifing if it is legendary or not
 **Iris**
 Using the Iris dataset to get experience with classification.
 It also includes a first look at kMeans clustering.
 **mnist**